Chrisss50/ViralToolBox/part_Sequence_Import/readme.txt

 3)
 *** seqRecord2fasta : parameters
 - filePath      : file path to txt/fasta/fa file
+  IMPORTANT: your file path has to contain also the file name
+  Example: ../../../this_is_my_new_little_fasta_file.fasta
+           or just
+           ../../../tmp.fasta
 - Seq_Record    : object of class <class 'Bio.SeqRecord.SeqRecord'>
 - err           : error file
+- label      : some informative messages for user (successful checks, etc...)
 *** output:
 - function has no output, but has a side effect: if no errors occurred, then it produces a FASTA file